Vadim Shumkov: Family

 Shumkov is married to Olga Viktorovna Shumkova.
 The family has four children: two sons and two daughters.
 The eldest son Ivan retired to the reserve after military service, served in the presidential regiment, he has a twin sister Maria.
 She lives in Moscow and studies at the RANEPA with a degree in economics and foreign languages.
 Their younger children, Aleksandr and Daria are schoolchildren.

 His grandmother during the Great Patriotic War was the chairman of the Shastovsky village council, according to other sources, the chairman of the collective farm in the village of Shastovo.

 His great-grandfather, a corporal of the 2nd Infantry Regiment of the Austro-Hungarian army Andreas Yalovitski, was in Russian captivity in the autumn of 1914.

 Hobbies

 Shumkov likes everything that is connected with Russia, with nature, history, culture, ancient traditions.

 He likes to read history books, watch documentary films about the history of Russia.

 He prefers to spend his vacation in his native village in the Kurgan Oblast.

+Sanctions

+In February 2023, following the Russian invasion of Ukraine, the Office of Foreign Assets Control of the United States Department of the Treasury added Shumkov to the Specially Designated Nationals and Blocked Persons List due to his involvement in the enforcement of the conscription of Russian citizens in response to the 2022 mobilization order during the invasion.

+In April 2023, he was sanctioned by Ukraine due to him being "the head of a state body that supported / encouraged / publicly approved the policy of the Russian Federation aimed at conducting military operations and genocide of the civilian population in Ukraine."